top of page

 Yet one international commonality is crystal-clear — Trump the person is surely a world leader given his role as U.S. president, and Trumpf the company is unquestionably a global and world leader in the realm of Industry 4.0 and tech-savvy machine tools and imaginative laser innovation.

-Last but not least — the Trumpf firm and Trumpf people have won an abundance of awards — the list includes the following honors:
+By the way, the Trumpf firm and Trumpf people have won an abundance of awards — the list includes the following honors:

 Arthur Schawlow Prize in Laser Science